Disentangled Control of Multi-Agent Systems

-In this subsection, we apply the disentangled control to solve the long-standing challenge: decentralized coverage control for time-varying density functions (without any approximations), which can be applied in environmental monitoring, target tracking, search-and-rescue, etc.
+In this subsection, we employ disentangled control to address the long-standing open problem, decentralized coverage control for time-varying density functions (without Neumann series approximations), which can be applied to environmental monitoring, target tracking, search-and-rescue, etc.